Ruby on Rails - Examples

 The helpers subdirectory holds any helper classes used to assist the model, view, and controller classes.
 This helps to keep the model, view, and controller code small, focused, and uncluttered.

 This server will be started from the application directory as follows.
-This runs on port number 3000.
+It runs on port number 3000.

 This will start your WEBrick web server.

 Now open your browser and browse to http://127.0.0.1:3000.
-If everything is gone fine then you should see a greeting message from WEBrick otherwise there is something wrong with your setting.
+If everything is gone fine, then you should see a greeting message from WEBrick, otherwise there is something wrong with your setting.
 If everything goes well it will generate the output as follows.

-Further we will see what is Rail Migration and how it is used to maintain database tables.
+Further, we will see what Rails Migration is and how it is used to maintain database tables.